chasewalker26/Integrated-Decision-Gradients/README.md

 Supplementary Materials
 ---
 The supplementary materials for the AAAI paper are located in this repository as a pdf.
-Thhey contained referenced materials from the main paper for additional support of IDG.
+They contain referenced materials from the main paper for additional support of IDG.

 Source Code
 ---